 log Y = α + b1logX1 + b2logX2 + b3logX3 + b4logX4 + b5logX5 + b6logX6

-The following formulae was used to estimate the efficiency ratio to assess how well the inputs were utilized in rice production.
+The following formula was used to estimate the efficiency ratio to assess how well the inputs were utilized in rice production.

 r =MVPMFC

 In the equation above, r denotes the efficiency ratio.
 It is the ratio of marginal value product (MVP) to marginal factor cost (MFC).
 MVP is the additional value obtained form an additional unit of inputs in production due to increase in output.
-MFC refers to the additional costs incurred by producer due to acquisition of an additional units of inputs.
+MFC refers to the additional costs incurred by farmer due to acquisition of an additional units of inputs.
 The value of MFC was fixed to one as both the dependent variable and independent variables are converted into monetary value.
 Equating the MFC value to one facilitates the easy computation of efficiency ratio, which enhances the consistency and comparability in analysis.
 The MVP can be calculated by using the formula mentioned below:

 MVP = (bi*Yi) / Xi